Tappr/tappr-slate/source/includes/_three_party_integration.md

 }
 ```

-The POS system can find a transaction by id.
+The POS system can find a transaction by id. put the `:id` value on the route to fetch the transaction like below.

+GET /v1/pi/transactions/:id

 #### Parameter